ARLINGTON, Texas -- A distraught Dez Bryant couldn't stomach the thought of helplessly watching the final 81 seconds tick off the clock.

 A few other Romo misfires were much more costly.

 Romo badly underthrew Bryant on a deep ball early in the second quarter, allowing safety Morgan Burnett to break up a third-down bomb that should have been a 53-yard touchdown.
 Bryant couldn't make a diving catch on an overthrown pass in the end zone the next series, and the Cowboys settled for a field goal a couple of plays later.
 The Cowboys settled for another field goal early in the third quarter, when Bryant didn't catch another underthrown deep ball that could have been a 36-yard touchdown if Romo led him.
+And Romo's throw was well short once again on a would-be 80-yard touchdown, allowing the pass to be broken up a little more than a minute before the interception that set up Green Bay's go-ahead touchdown.

 “I think the worst thing you can do sometimes with Dez is overthrow him, so obviously you would like to hit him perfectly in stride and go through,” Romo said.
 “He's such a great athlete that he comes down with most of them.
 I look back and I wish that I had one or two where I gave it a little bit more.”